adobe-apiplatform/umapi-documentation/docs/en/api/ActionsCmds.md

 # <a name="actionRequestBodyProperties" class="api-ref-subtitle">Command entries</a>

 Each _command_ entry begins with a _root command_ that specifies whether a set of actions applies to an individual user, or to a user group.
-The JSON commands structure allows a maximum of 10 users or user-groups to be operated on per request.
+The JSON commands structure allows a maximum of 10 users or user groups to be operated on per request.

 ## Root commands

 <a name="userRootCommand" class="api-ref-subtitle">__user:__</a> _string_
 The user field is usually an email address with a UID and domain component `jdoe@example.com`.
 Organizations can be configured to accept usernames that are not email addresses.
 In these cases, the `domain` property must be provided in order to identify the user.
 [Identity Types](glossary.md#identity) explains the different account types available.

 <a name="usergroupRootCommand" class="api-ref-subtitle">__usergroup:__</a> _string_
-To update the membership list for a given [user group](glossary.md#usergroup), specify `add` and `remove` actions in the `do` list for the `usergroup`.
-See [Step Actions for User Groups](#groupStepActions).
+To update the membership list specify `add` and `remove` actions in the `do` list for the `usergroup`.
+See [User Group Action Commands](usergroupActionCommands.md) for details.

 __do:__
+Each root command has a single `do` entry.
 Within a command's `do` entry, a set of _step actions_ specify what management operations to perform for the root user or user group.

 <hr class="api-ref-rule">

 ## Step actions for users

 This section describes step actions that can be performed for a [user](#userRootCommand).
-For steps that can be performed for a [user group](#usergroupRootCommand), see [User Group Step Actions](#groupStepActions).
+For steps that can be performed for a [user group](#usergroupRootCommand), see [User Group Action Commands](usergroupActionCommands.md).

 The following properties apply to a [user](#userRootCommand):

 __requestID:__ _string_
 Arbitrary string to be returned in the response payload.
 This is to help identify the response that corresponds to a particular command entry.

 __domain:__ _string_
 [Federated IDs](glossary.md#federatedId) that are not email addresses, must supply the domain the user belongs to in order to identify the user.
 This is required for all operations; create, update, add, remove, and removeFromOrg.
 The domain field must be at the same level as the user field.
 The domain field is ignored if the user has an [Adobe](glossary.md#adobeId) or [Enterprise](glossary.md#enterpriseId) ID.
 [Identity Types](glossary.md#identity) explains the different account types available.

 __useAdobeID:__ _boolean_
 When true, the user ID is interpreted to refer to an existing [Adobe ID](glossary.md#adobeId) even if a [Enterprise](glossary.md#enterpriseId) or [Federated ID](glossary.md#federatedId) exists with the same name.

 __do:__